PostHog/posthog.com/contents/blog/eu-cloud-hosting.md

 ## Getting signups

 The driving force behind EU Cloud is customer demand.
 Before starting work, we already had companies interested.
 As it progressed, those companies made firmer commitments, mainly, being a part of the beta.
-In our [customer success](/handbook/small-teams/customer-success) team’s conversations, they continued to generate demand for an EU Cloud.
+In our [Customer Success](/handbook/small-teams/customer-success) team’s conversations, they continued to generate demand for an EU Cloud.

 This led to us creating a waitlist which users could sign up to via a custom landing page.
 Whenever we mentioned an EU Cloud option or GDPR requirements, we pointed users to this landing page.